Chandrapur: Etymology

-The local people relate the name "Chandrapur" to the words Chandra (the moon) and pur (a settlement) after a legend.
-Scholars see the name as a derivative of "Indupur" (city of the moon) which stood near the Jharpat in the Treta Yuga.
+The district Chandrapur was earlier known as ‘Chanda’ according to tradition and legend the name of the place was ‘Lokapura’ which was first changed to ‘ Indpur’ and subsequently to Chandrapur.

-The founding legend of Chandrapur, is rooted in the legend of Chanda Kingdom's king Khandkya Ballal Sah (1437-62 CE) of Sirpur, who was afflicted with tumors.
+The founding legend of Chandrapur is rooted in the legend of Chanda Kingdom's king Khandkya Ballal Sah (1437-62 CE) of Sirpur, who was afflicted with tumors.
 Guided by his wife, he relocated to the Wardha River's north bank, establishing Ballarpur.
 During a hunt, he discovered a spring on the Zarpat River's dry bed, its waters miraculously healing his ailment.
 Upon further investigation, the spring revealed cow footprints in rock, deemed a holy site, "Tirtha of Acalesvar", the Achaleshwar Temple group in Chandrapur was erected there after the deity appeared to the king in a dream.
 Later, witnessing a hare chase his dog, the king, following his wife's advice, founded a fortified city, Chandrapur, avoiding the spot where the hare was killed, deemed unlucky.
 This narrative combines myth and local lore to explain the city's establishment and the significance of its sacred spring.